ChinChangYang/chinchangyang.github.io/_posts/2024-02-28-modeling-elo-ratings-for-katago-18b-and-28b-networks-with-a-logistic-regression-model.md

 $$ \text{Elo} = {400(b+w_1 \ln(x) + w_2 \ln(y)) \over {\ln(10)}} $$

-This approach uses the logistic regression output—$f(x,y)$—to compute Elo ratings, reflecting the effects of network configurations on competitive outcomes.
+This approach uses the logistic regression output—$$f(x,y)$$—to compute Elo ratings, reflecting the effects of network configurations on competitive outcomes.

 ### Refining the Model: Active Learning Approach
 To enhance the accuracy of my logistic regression model in predicting the Elo ratings for the 18b and 28b KataGo networks, I employ an active learning strategy.
 This approach systematically refines the model by iteratively incorporating new data points that are expected to provide the most valuable information.